opensafely-core/actions-registry/uv-recipes-readme.md

 #### Limitations
 - Cannot upgrade only prod or only dev dependencies.
-- (COOLDOWN ONLY:) Must stick to the `exclude-newer` timestamp (or lack thereof) in the lockfile.
+- (COOLDOWN ONLY:) Must stick to the global timestamp cutoff (or lack thereof) in the lockfile.
-To change the timestamp, must use `just update-dependencies` instead, which will upgrade all dependencies.
+To change the global timestamp, must use `just update-dependencies` instead, which will upgrade all dependencies without a package-specific timestamp.

 #### Cooldown period implementation
 - This recipe updates all dependencies or a specific dependency to the latest compatible version inline with the `exclude-newer` timestamp in the lockfile.
-Unlike the recipes above, it is not possible to specify an alternative timestamp cutoff via setting `UV_EXCLUDE_NEWER`.
+Unlike the recipes above, it is not possible to specify an alternative global timestamp cutoff via setting `UV_EXCLUDE_NEWER`.
-- This is because setting `UV_EXCLUDE_NEWER` to anything other than the current lockfile timestamp is **incompatible with attempting a single-package upgrade**.
+- It is possible to set a package-specific timestamp cutoff via the `package-date` arg.
-- If there is no timestamp in the lockfile, no timestamp cutoff is used.
+- If there is no global timestamp in the lockfile, no global timestamp cutoff is used.
 (i.e., the recipe will not attempt to implement the cooldown period.)

 ### `just update-dependencies` recipe